Price fall in electricity and natural gas

-The producer price index for oil and gas, manufacturing, mining and electricity (PPI) increased by 0.2 per cent from March to April.
-Higher prices of natural gas and electricity were the most important factors behind the increase.
-From April 2012 to April 2013, the PPI fell by 1.6 per cent.
+The producer price index for oil and gas, manufacturing, mining and electricity (PPI) fell by 2.2 per cent from April to May.
+The decline in prices of electricity and natural gas was the most important factor behind the fall in the PPI.
+From May 2012 to May 2013, the PPI fell by 1.7 per cent.

 |1The weights are updated annually, and are valid for the entire year.|

-Twelve-month change: oil prices pulled the PPI down
+Twelve-month change: oil, petroleum products and metals pulled the PPI down

 The PPI fell by 1.7 per cent from May 2012 to May 2013.
 Falls in prices within extraction of oil and natural gas, as well as refined petroleum products were important reasons for the decline in the PPI.
 Prices in these groups fell by 3.8 and 9.5 per cent respectively due to lower prices of crude oil and oil products.
 Prices in mining support service activities and basic metals also declined from May 2012 to May 2013, by 4.4 and 7.0 per cent respectively.

 Higher prices in food products and electricity helped to moderate the decline in the overall PPI.
 The rise in these groups was 2.6 and 17.3 per cent respectively.
 In addition, prices within machinery and equipment increased from May 2012 to May 2013, mainly due to higher prices of general purpose machinery and equipment.